Note: Please use MDS 1.5 or later and Winclone Pro 7.3.3 or later.

 - Packages & Apps Folder: Checked and select the folder on the desktop called “Packages” that has the Winclone package in it.

-- Make the Winclone package installation install before macOS.
+- Set the Winclone package to install “When Running Workflow”.

 Click OK to close the Workflow sheet